Bridgeport, Connecticut: Government

 Bridgeport is notable for having had a socialist mayor for 24 years, Jasper McLevy, who served from 1933 to 1957.

-Mayor Joseph P. Ganim was involved in a corruption scandal, as was Mayor Eddie Perez of Hartford in 2010.
+The city's current mayor, Joseph P. Ganim, is a convicted felon who was sentenced to nine years in prison after conviction in 2003 of 16 federal counts including racketeering, extortion, conspiracy, bribery, mail fraud, and filing false tax returns arising from Ganim's "role in a six-year scheme to shake down city contractors…".

 In June 2006, Mayor John M. Fabrizi admitted that he had used cocaine while in office.

 Bridgeport is recognized for its polarizing political culture.
-The city's current mayor, Joseph P. Ganim, has served the city seven terms since first taking office in 1991.
-After being indicted on charges of corruption in 2003, Ganim served nine years in federal prison.
-After his release in 2015, Ganim announced his mayoral campaign to serve a sixth term in office.
+Mayor Ganim has served the city seven terms since first taking office in 1991.
+After his release from prison in 2015, Ganim announced his mayoral campaign to serve a sixth term in office.
 His campaign ran on a theme of providing him with a "second-chance," as he was renowned for his work of escaping the city from bankruptcy and build its economy from a post-industrial standpoint.

-In a divisive primary election between him, the city's mayor at the time, Bill Finch, and University of Bridgeport professor and real estate developer, Mary-Jane Foster, Ganim was able to receive the endorsement of the politically volatile democratic town committee, paving the way to his victory for being reelected mayor at the end of year.
+In a divisive primary election between him, the city's mayor at the time, Bill Finch, and University of Bridgeport professor and real estate developer, Mary-Jane Foster, Ganim was able to receive the endorsement of the politically volatile Democratic Town Committee, paving the way to his victory for being reelected mayor at the end of year.